Lux1dus/lux1dus.github.io/_posts/2025-07-29-DUCTF2025-philtered.md

 ![Philtered page](index_plain.png){: width="800" height="800" .shadow}

 After clicking around and inspecting every button on the page, nothing immediately stood out.
-But one thing that caught my eye was the way the site handled file inclusion—it seemed like it might be dynamically using PHP’s include or require.
+But one thing that caught my eye was the way the site handled file inclusion, it seemed like it might be dynamically using PHP’s include or require.

 ![Philtered page](index_page.png){: width="800" height="800" .shadow}